danog/MadelineProtoDocs/old_docs/API_docs_v45/methods/README.md

 * <a href="channels.getAdminedPublicChannels.html" name="channels.getAdminedPublicChannels">Get channels/supergroups/geogroups we're admin in.
 Usually called when the user exceeds the limit for owned public channels/supergroups/geogroups, and the user is given the choice to remove one of his channels/supergroups/geogroups: channels.getAdminedPublicChannels</a>

+* <a href="messages.getDiscussionMessage.html" name="messages.getDiscussionMessage">Get discussion message from the associated discussion group of a channel to show it on top of the comment section, without actually joining the group: messages.getDiscussionMessage</a>

 * <a href="messages.getDialogFilters.html" name="messages.getDialogFilters">Get folders: messages.getDialogFilters</a>

 * <a href="messages.getWebPage.html" name="messages.getWebPage">Get instant view page: messages.getWebPage</a>

+* <a href="stats.getMessageStats.html" name="stats.getMessageStats">Get message statistics: stats.getMessageStats</a>

 * <a href="help.getPassportConfig.html" name="help.getPassportConfig">Get passport configuration: help.getPassportConfig</a>

 * <a href="messages.getSuggestedDialogFilters.html" name="messages.getSuggestedDialogFilters">Get suggested folders: messages.getSuggestedDialogFilters</a>

+* <a href="stats.getMegagroupStats.html" name="stats.getMegagroupStats">Get supergroup statistics: stats.getMegagroupStats</a>

 * <a href="messages.getDocumentByHash.html" name="messages.getDocumentByHash">Get a document by its SHA256 hash, mainly used for gifs: messages.getDocumentByHash</a>